Jewellery: Form and function

 Most cultures at some point have had a practice of keeping large amounts of wealth stored in the form of jewellery.
 Numerous cultures store wedding dowries in the form of jewellery or make jewellery as a means to store or display coins.
-Alternatively, jewellery has been used as a currency or trade good. an example being the use of slave beads.
+Alternatively, jewellery has been used as a currency or trade good to buy and sell, an example being the use of slave beads.

 Many items of jewellery, such as brooches and buckles, originated as purely functional items, but evolved into decorative items as their functional requirement diminished.
+Similarly, Tiffany & Co. produced inkwells in the late 19th and early 20th centuries, skillfully combining materials like enamel and fine metals, reflecting the same craftsmanship seen in their jewellery collections.
+These inkwells were not only practical but also artistic in design.

 Jewellery can symbolise group membership (as in the case, of the Christian crucifix or the Jewish Star of David) or status (as in the case of chains of office, or the Western practice of married people wearing wedding rings).

 Wearing of amulets and devotional medals to provide protection or to ward off evil is common in some cultures.
 These may take the form of symbols (such as the ankh), stones, plants, animals, body parts (such as the Khamsa), or glyphs (such as stylised versions of the Throne Verse in Islamic art).